hellospacecorgi/marvel_pastebin_java/README.md

 The application backend interacts with the Marvel API, Pastebin API, and also a SQLite database for caching response strings to be displayed in the offline version.

-The application frontend was designed and developed with Scenebuilder, where a FXML file is generated and can be referenced in the respective controller class to handle UI events.
+The application frontend was designed and developed with Scenebuilder, where a FXML file is generated and elements can be referenced via their fxid in the respective controller class to handle UI events.

 * [How to run application](#how-to-run-application)
 * [Features](#features)